 The bus system in Thailand has a wide range of options.
 Long distance buses can be classified as follows:

 Buses are among the most affordable modes of transportation and as such can become quite crammed during rush hour; it is important to guard any valuables on your person as crowded buses provide an opportunity for pick-pocketers to go undetected.
-Other Modes of Transportation

-Other modes of transportation that are available for ESL teachers include: Motorcycle Taxi
+Other modes of transportation that are available for ESL teachers include:

 Taxis are easily identified as the drivers are clad in orange or red vests.
 The motorcycle taxi is a great option for beating the traffic on short trips, although it does carry risks.
-Beyond being directly exposed to the air pollution, some motorcycle taxis can be aggressive drivers and exacerbate the normal risks identified with this type of transportation.
+Beyond being directly exposed to the air pollution, some motorcycle taxis can be aggressive drivers and exacerbate the normal risks associated with this type of transportation.
 Should this be the transportation mode of choice, one should be careful to keep knees in tight and wear a helmet.
-Helmets are required by law and you will be the one fined if pulled over so be sure to hail a taxi with an extra helmet.
-Bicycle
+Helmets are required by law and you will be the one fined if pulled over, so be sure to hail a motorcycle taxi with an extra helmet.

 Cycling is a common mode of transportation in Thailand.
 The following should be considered for this option: